ashchan/ckb-vanity-address/README.md

 ~It should be easy to support Linux, but I have to see if I'm not that lazy to do so anytime soon.~

-Update: supported, but it's a stupid implementation calling `/usr/bin/openssl` to generate private keys.
+Update: supported, but it's a stupid implementation calling `/usr/bin/openssl` to generate private keys (expect it to be slower).
 Please figure out how to set up Swift first.

 ```shell